 In March 2012, I sat the Professional Scrum Master I assessment provided by Scrum.org.
 I did not attend any formal training beforehand and relied only on my experience and exam preparation.
-In this article, I tell you how to prepare for the Professional Scrum Master I assessment.
+In this article, I tell you how I prepared for, and passed, the Professional Scrum Master I assessment.

 After 12 years as an agile practitioner, I decided that I’d like to formalise my Scrum knowledge and earn a recognised certificate for doing so.
 I researched the field and decided that the Professional Scrum Master certificate, provided by Scrum.org, met my needs.